Training

 systemctl status deviceupdate-agent

-You should see the status appear as alive and green.
+Status should appear as alive and green.

 "tags": {